invertase/react-native-firebase/codorials/authentication-with-firebase/integrating-redux.md

 export default bootstrap;
 ```

-Our app now has access to the power of Redux!
+Although noting will visually change, our app now has access to the power of Redux!